-set_env_attr(key: str, value: Any, id: Optional[Union[int, List[int], numpy.ndarray]] = None) →
+set_env_attr (key: str, value: Any, id: Optional[Union[int, List[int], numpy.ndarray]] = None None

-None

-Street ill in the street i

 Set an attribute in the underlying environments.

 If id is an int, set the attribute denoted by key from the environment underlying the worker at index id to value.
 Otherwise, set the attribute for all workers at indices id.